-Michael McHale Designs started life almost a decade ago as a DIY project from a digruntled entertainment lawyer in New York City.
-He wanted a light for his Brooklyn apartment, and thought that what was available at that time was lacking both in terms of the materials used and the aesthetic expressed.
+Michael McHale Designs started life almost a decade ago as a DIY project from a somewhat digruntled entertainment lawyer in New York City.
+Michael McHale, at the time in the middle of a career crisis, was on the hunt for a light fixture for his Brooklyn apartment, and thought that what was available at that time was lacking both in terms of the materials used and the aesthetic expressed.
 The message seemed to be "look at me -- I'm cool!"
-There was room in the marketplace, McHale, thought, for a better, more complex message.
+There was room in the marketplace, McHale, thought, for a more interesting, complex message.
 That was almost a decade ago.

 From its start, Michael McHale Designs has been an ongoing experiment in pushing the boundaries of conventional lighting design.

 MMD makes lighting out of gas pipes.
 And rubber hoses.
 And flowers.
 And old cell phones.
 It makes chandeliers to hang in all the traditional places but also in untraditional ones: Outside; in corners; over bathtubs; in closets and lockers.